tomas-skalicky/coin_trading_algorithms__python/README.md

 ### Theory of the algorithm

-When a strong support is being broken in the health graph the first time, the script waits till the price has fallen enough and then starts buying.
+When a strong support is being broken in the health graph the first time, the algorithm waits till the price has fallen enough and then starts buying.
-If the price continues falling, the script continues buying, but more than before.
-Since the script operates on the health graph, the price needs to come back to the broken support in the close future.
-The script sells all coins even below the base price to reduce risk caused by other bots.
+If the price continues falling, the algorithm continues buying, but more than before.
+Since the algorithm operates on the health graph, the price needs to come back to the broken support in the close future.
+The algorithm sells all coins even below the base price to reduce risk caused by other bots.

 ### Challenges of the algorithm

 The theory contains expressions which needs to precisely specified:

-1. How to identify a base price?
+1. How to identify a strong enough base?
-1. What means that a base is strong?
 1. How to identify that a base has been broken?
-1. When should the script start buying?
+1. When should the algorithm start buying?
-1. How much should the script buy?
+1. How much should the algorithm buy?
-1. When should the script sell coins?
+1. When should the algorithm sell coins?
 1. How long can the comeback to the price take?
-1. What should the script do when the comeback seems to not come?
+1. What should the algorithm do when the comeback seems to not come?

 ### Implementation of the algorithm

-#### How to identify a base price?
+#### How to identify a strong enough base?

-Humans generally prefers round numbers and may tend to use them as bounderies in their limit orders.
-Bots operating on the exchanges may on the other side follow large variety of different strategies.
-Me and my friend Preslav Rachev (his LinkedIn profile https://www.linkedin.com/in/preslavrachev/) came up with an idea to divide the chart into price bins //TODO1
+Human generally prefers round numbers and may tend to use them as boundaries in their limit orders.
+Trading bots operating on exchanges may follow large variety of different strategies.
+Me and my friend Preslav Rachev (his LinkedIn profile https://www.linkedin.com/in/preslavrachev/) came up with an idea to divide the chart into price intervals further called **price bins** and analyze these bins for being a base.
+This approach also helps to filter out candlesticks going slightly below (resp. above) a particular price since these candlesticks do not necessary mean that the support (resp. resistance) has been being broken.

- to create price bins (=zones) and I implemented The base price is typically a round number.
-However, if the arbitrage is possible what a cryptocurrency exchanges are
-We cannot rely on the precise price.
-It may be that the a support has not been broken, even though the price has fallen slightly below the support price
+The goal of the algorithm is to use the panic situations.
+These can be characterized for instance by larger volume and major price changes.
+The algorithm is using **volume**.

+The algorithm denotes a price bin as a base only if all of three following conditions are satisfied:
+- if the maximum of volume of all candlesticks in the price bin exceeds a certain value calculated
+  - using the mean of volume of all training candlesticks,
+  - using the median of volume of all training candlesticks and
+  - using `base_recognition_coefficient` (see the section "Further algorithm configuration") and
+- if the mean of volume - of all candlesticks directly preceding the currently analyzed candlestick and belonging to the same price bin - is greater than a mean of volume of all training candlesticks and eventually
+- if the **base score** of the price bin is equal or greater that a required lower bound `min_base_score` (see the section "Further algorithm configuration").
+The base score is calculated using the maximal volume - of all candlesticks directly preceding the currently analyzed candlestick and belonging to the same price bin -, using maximal volume of all preceding candlesticks and using the maximal volume of the preceding price bin (to express a trend).

+Note the identification and re-assessment whether a price bin is a base happens both in the training and simulation phase.

-#### What means that a base is strong?
+#### How to identify that a base has been broken?

-//TODO analyze the script

-//TODO continue with other questions

-//TODO Picture of graph with supports, buys, sells
+The algorithm does not operate with the term broken base.
+The algorithm uses a configuration parameter `min_buy_order_profit_in_percents` instead to determine when the algorithm can start buying.
+See more about the configuration parameter in the section "Further algorithm configuration".

+#### When should the algorithm start buying?

+The answer is covered in the section "How to identify that a base has been broken?".

+#### How much should the algorithm buy?

+The algorithm uses the size of the price fall, the score of the broken base and the configuration parameter `volume_unit_target_currency_to_buy_in_percents` to determine how much coins should be ideally bought.
+The larger the price fall and the greater the base score, the more the algorithm wants to buy .
+There is a configurable upper bound for buying (see the configuration parameter `max_buy_order_volume_in_wallet_percents`).

+#### When should the algorithm sell coins?

+//TODO1

+#### How long can the comeback to the price take?

+//TODO1

+#### What should the algorithm do when the comeback seems to not come?

+//TODO1

 ### Evaluation of the algorithm

 //TODO Picture of finding the optimum

+//TODO Picture of graph with supports, buys, sells.
+Link to the drawing.

 ## Implementation details